harshalmittal4/Topic_modelling/README.md

 we have to extract skills (or important keywords) from each of the job titles; basically, in the dataframe, a new column is to be added which contains the important skills for the job described in the respective rows.

-As an initial try, the model is trained on kaggle dataset Tweeets.csv in which the 'text' column represents the Job description column for the original problem from which topics(skills) will be extracted.
+As an initial try, the model is trained on kaggle dataset Tweeets.csv in which the 'text' column represents the 'Job description' column for the original problem from which topics(skills) will be extracted.

 ## Steps :
 ### For each job description: